 The man, who bore witness to the destruction of nature, was now facing the destruction of his own kind.
 Men of all ages and all sizes, all temporarily blinded from human expectations, to live a moment, or an hour, of unloathed fun.

-He witnessed as the men wobbled out, one at a time, another coming in as another one exited.
-He must have sat there until closing time to witness the men who practically lived there, already with their life in the trenches of harsh reality but as a pseudo paradise with the help of liquor.
+He witnessed the men wobbling out, one at a time, while another would come in as another one exited.
+He must have sat there until closing time to witness the men who practically lived there, already with their life in the trenches of harsh reality; but as a pseudo paradise with the help of liquor.

 Man just wants to be known.
 And these poor fragments of men were indeed broken, something he did not want to feel.

-So there he was, a man trying to escape the inevitable destruction of the world, whilst sensing destruction around him in a somewhat lesser form, and indeed destruction of himself creeping closer and closer, as he gulped another drink to wash away the questions he didn’t want answered.
+So there he was, a man trying to escape the inevitable destruction of the world, whilst sensing destruction around him in a somewhat lesser form, and indeed destruction of himself creeping closer and closer, as he gulped another drink to wash away the questions he didn’t want answered, escaping the reality he didn’t want to be true.